 A less situationally-aware person would have made the fatal mistake of thinking one of his kids or his wife had done it, or he’d done it himself and just forgotten, or that his landlord had popped in to air the rooms (a bit of a tendency in Russia apparently).
-But Luke was sure none of his family had opened the window, because they always kept it closed.
+But Luke was sure none of his family had opened the window.
 So it had to have been the FSB.

 You see, Luke isn’t confined as we are by the constraints of petty mundanity.
 That was why it had been so clear to him, even without any evidence, that the FSB had murdered Litvinenko.
 And that was why Luke took one look at that open window and realised the entire Russian intelligence machine was out to get him….

 The dark symbolism of the open window in the children’s bedroom was not hard to decipher: take care, or your kids might just fall out.
 The men – I assume it was men – had vanished like ghosts.

 And that was only the start of the vicious campaign that was to follow.
 Tapes were left in his cassette deck, when he knew he hadn’t put them there.
 An alarm clock went off when he knew he hadn’t set it.
 Luke was filled with ” a feeling of horror, alarm, incredulity, bafflement and a kind of cold rational rage.”